v1

 Example build promotion with database migration

-This is an example of a release flow that manages a database migration before promoting deployments.
-The workflow is executed in a sequential workflow, as nodes need to complete successfully before the next node is executed.
-The final promotion of two services should be done at the same time, so the promotion nodes are contained within a parallel workflow.
+This is an example of a release flow that runs a database migration before promoting a deployment.
+The workflow is executed sequentially, as each node needs to complete successfully before the next node is executed.

 The individual steps are: